-EDC knives are a type of knife commonly known as “pocket knives”.
+A: EDC knives are a type of knife commonly known as “pocket knives”.
 They’re intended for general use, are typically moderate in size and price and most of them fold up so they can be carried easily in your pocket (hence the name).
 They are indeed everyday carry knives in that they don’t have a specific function, they’re just supposed to be at the ready for those times when you need a blade.
 Unlike karambit knives and Ka-Bar knives that tend to have specific uses.

-How are EDC knives Different than Survival Knifes?
+Q: How Are EDC Knives Different Than Survival Knifes?

-Why Not Just Carry a Swiss Army Knife?
+Q: Why Not Just Carry A Swiss Army Knife?

 Here are some of the things you’ll want to keep in mind when shopping for EDC knives.